 After accessing the site, go into the CDR\Images directory and locate the ISO file for your motherboard.
-Download this file to create a USB flash or media drive of the drivers and utilities it contains.
+Download this file to create a C of the drivers and utilities it contains.
 (You may also use a utility to extract the ISO file if preferred.)

-After creating a USB flash or media drive with the ISO files, insert it into the drive on your system and the display shown in Figure A-1 should appear.
+After creating a CD/DVD with the ISO files, insert the disk into the CD/DVD drive on your system and the display shown in Figure A-1 should appear.